redadoo/ft_printf/README.md

 ## About

 ft_printf is a project aimed at recreating the functionality of the standard C function printf().
-The project focuses on implementing various format specifiers and flags supported by printf() while adhering to the requirements specified in the project guidelines.
+The project focuses on implementing various format specifiers and flags supported by printf().

 this project is part of the common core of 42. read [Subject](https://github.com/redadoo/ft_printf/blob/master/en.subject.pdf) for more info